zukunft/zukunft.com/docs/llm/pending.md

 as the final step reset everything to the pre-test state: restore the per-IP `max requests` limit and the `ip whitelist auto switch` knob to their remembered default values, clear the test IPs from the database IP blacklist, and switch the IP whitelist mode off again through the same code path the server admin page uses to deactivate it (the `toggle ip whitelist` POST action in `http/server_admin.php`; note that only a full-access admin may switch the IP whitelist off, restricted admins may not), leaving `ip_whitelist_active` false in `server_admin/state.json`.
 Assert that after the reset a normal request from a fresh IP succeeds again, so the test is self-cleaning and leaves no active whitelist or blacklist behind.

 ## fine-tuning for next launch

+add to the .env (and sample) parameter for the api to allow the cache (or deny) so that e.g. the api for the config just reads the env file checks the user / token and than returns the message from cache one-to-one.
+Review the debug call so that &debug=9 basically shows only these main steps

 moved to [pending_next_launch.md](pending_next_launch.md) to keep this file small; see also [pending_fermi_live.md](pending_fermi_live.md)